-Applicant GCSE scoring for Medicine and Dentistry at Queen's University Belfast
+Applicant GCSE scoring tables for Queen's University Belfast

-QUB Applicants scoring for GCSE Subjects (based on best 9 GCSE grades only)Medicine may require 38 points (between 1 and 4 additional points may be awarded from the compulsory UCAT selection test).
+QUB Applicants scoring for GCSE Subjects (based on best 9 GCSE grades only) Medicine may require 38 points (between 1 and 4 additional points may be awarded from the compulsory UCAT selection test).
 Dentistry may require 31-34 points (between 1 and 4 additional points may be awarded from the UCAT selection test).

 GCSE Grades Point score

 A 4

-Α 3
+А 3

 В 2

 C / C 1